m7kvqbe1/election-polling/README.md

 Feedback from API (problem committing to database, user already voted, validation).
 Dynamically populates potential candidates based on constituency selected.

+Really sorry it's tabs and not 4 spaces!!

 ## With more time